 My dream has always been to travel, so that is why I became a coach driver.
 After 13 years of driving, I was ready for a new challenge.
 I had driven for many different kinds of tours, but I really loved Rick's approach about traveling in Europe.
 I also love meeting new people!
 These things made my choice easy.

 Your name sounds Greek to me.
 I'm aware that you've lived in Belgium and Greece.
 Do you have a preference?

 I was born in Belgium, but when I was 5 years old, I moved to Greece to live with my grandmother.
-Now I am back in Belgium raising my family.
+Now I am back in Belgium with my family.
 But I'll never forget those memories of living in Greece — and I really miss the weather.
 Living in Belgium is economically much better, but all things equal, I would prefer to be back in Crete.
-I return there with my family almost every year and one day hope to lead Rick Steves' Athens and Heart of Greece tours!
+I return there almost every year and one day hope to lead Rick Steves' Athens and Heart of Greece tours!